 On May 3, 2003, the Old Man of the Mountain collapsed sometime during the night hours.
-While the public lamented the loss, there was widespread agreement that rebuilding on the cliff was not appropriate.
-The state geologist confirmed that the mountainside rock was too unstable to safely support construction.
 A new non-profit organization, the Old Man of the Mountain Legacy Fund, stepped forward to create a privately-funded monument to the beloved state symbol.

 Today, visitors can follow a scenic pathway to Profile Lake and the new Old Man of the Mountain Profiler Plaza.
 Sculptors Ron Magers and Shelly Bradbury created a series of steel profiler rods which point toward the cliff where the Old Man once stood.
 When a visitor sights along the edge of one of the rods, the Old Man's profile comes into view.

 Engraved granite pavers and benches completed the plaza.
 With its lakeside setting, surrounded by majestic peaks and breathtaking scenery, the plaza is a beautiful new addition to Franconia Notch State Park's many popular visitor attractions.